 Job Prospects...
 At a glance

 New Zealand has a shortage of trained, qualified electricians, so employment prospects are good.
-Demand is high in Auckland and Christchurch, where electricians are needed for house building and commercial work.
+Demand is high in Auckland, where electricians are needed for house building and commercial work.

 Electricians install, maintain and repair electrical systems and equipment in a wide range of areas.
 They are involved construction and maintenance of both residential and commercial properties.
 Electricians do a wide range of work, depending on what they specialise in.